lstapputknudsen/lstapputknudsen.github.io/_pages/cv.md

 <small> **Research Assistant**, Linguistic Fieldwork, 2017

 * <small> Documentation of the highly endangered language Acazulco Otomí in Mexico. </small>

-## Teaching experience

-<small> **Sprogliga**, 2017-2019

-* <small> I have been responsible for teaching general linguistics and problem solving to Danish high schoolers to prepare them for participation in the IOL (International Linguistics Olympiad). </small>

-<small> **TalentCampDK**, 2016-2019
-* <small> I have been responsible for planning and teaching various courses in a broad range of linguistic subjects.
-TalentCampDK is an educational offer for gifted 7-9th grade students. </small>

 ## Grants